saeedalig/mern-app-gitops/README.md

 - A `Docker Hub` account (or other container registry) for storing Docker images.

 ## Repository Structure
-Here is the structure of the repository used for deploying the MERN app:
+Here is the structure of the repository used for deploying the MERN app.
+I've maintained two separate git repositories for ensuring the best GitOps practices.
+This repo only contains the configuratins related to Kubernetes and ArgoCD.

 ![alt text](pics/arch.png)